Laguindingan Airport

-The airport sits on a 4.17 sqkm site in Moog, Laguindingan, and is 46 km from Cagayan de Oro and 57 km from Iligan.
+The airport sits on a 4.17 sqkm site in Barangay Moog, Laguindingan, and is 46 km from Cagayan de Oro and 57 km from Iligan.
 It opened on June 15, 2013, and replaced both Lumbia Airport (now Lumbia Airfield) in Lumbia, Cagayan de Oro and Maria Cristina Airport in Maria Cristina, Iligan.
 Lumbia Airport now serves as a military air base for the Philippine Air Force, while Maria Cristina Airport in Iligan serves general aviation.

 History

 Funding and implementation

 The airport project was implemented by the Philippine Government through the Department of Transportation and Communications.
-After the completion of the project, the airport was turned-over to the Civil Aviation Authority of the Philippines.
+After the completion of the project, the airport was turned over to the Civil Aviation Authority of the Philippines.
 The airport project envisages the development of new major trunkline airports compliant to international standards of safety and operations to meet the air transportation demand of the region.
 The airport project also aims to boost economic activities, specifically of the Cagayan-Iligan Corridor, and expects to serve as the gateway to Northern Mindanao.

 The approved cost of the airport project is US$167.09 million or ₱7.853 billion.
 The cost was duly approved by the National Economic and Development Authority Board on August 30, 2007.
 Plans for the upgrade have existed since 1991 but have been stymied by land acquisition and financing problems.
 Although the Philippine Government has signed a US$25 million soft loan agreement with the South Korean government through its Economic Development Cooperation Fund, there has been difficulty in raising counterpart funding for acquisition of the estimated 300 hectares of land eventually required by the airport complex.

-The Laguindingan Airport Development Project was inaugurated on January 10, 2006, with groundbreaking ceremonies presided by President Gloria Macapagal Arroyo, who advocated the idea of an international airport along the Cagayan de Oro-Iligan Corridor.
+The Laguindingan Airport Development Project was inaugurated on January 10, 2006, with groundbreaking ceremonies presided by former President Gloria Macapagal Arroyo, who advocated the idea of an international airport along the Cagayan de Oro-Iligan Corridor.

 Construction and opening

 By July 2007, the construction of the 4.4 km four-lane access road had started to connect the new airport to the national road.

 In early 2008, grading of the airport site area started.
 It was headed by the Department of Transportation and Communications and its foreign and local consultants, South Korea-based Yooshin Engineering Corporation and Ortigas Center, Pasig-based SCHEMA Konsult, Inc. respectively, and Hanjin Heavy Industries and Construction Company as the general contractor for the project.

-President Benigno Aquino III expected that the opening of the airport would happen in April 2013.
+Former President Benigno Aquino III expected that the opening of the airport would happen in April 2013.
 However, on April 18, 2013, the DOTC announced that the opening would be pushed back to June 15, 2013 because CAAP had received requests from airlines to postpone the transfer until after the summer peak season, as an April 30 opening would require the cancellation of several daily trips.
 It was inaugurated by President Aquino on June 13, 2013, two days before its opening.